-HUANG: I can see how important Master Zhou is to your career.
+JOUBIN: I can see how important Master Zhou is to your career.
 Is this sentiment reflected in your representation of Lear?
 Is the dream you mentioned connected to the birth of your play, Lear Alone?

 WU: Yes. my Master’s misunderstanding of my ideal deeply disturbed me.
 I think both of us were unfortunate victims of the generation gap and a transitional time.
 The tension between tradition and modernity reflected on our relationship.
 However, as I said, I have always respected my Master.

 My predicament is not dissimilar to Edgar’s dilemma.
 As the legitimate son to Gloucester, Edgar is honest and loves his father.
 However, he is misunderstood and has to escape.
 When I sang Edgar’s arias in Lear Alone, I felt very close to the character.
 Edgar has every reason to vent his anger at his father.
 However, when he sees his blind father, he turns and helps Gloucester.
 He could have led Gloucester to jump off the cliff, but he does not.

 Emotionally, I am connected to Edgar.

 I can still vividly recall one day when Master Zhou was teaching me acting techniques.
 He beat me with a stick.
 I was already a teacher myself, and I was a father, too.
 I grabbed his stick and said, never raising my voice: “Master, could you not beat me?
 There are other ways to teach acting skills.”
 Though I uttered the words in the most polite and respectful way, it still constituted an unthinkable reproach.
 It infuriated Master Zhou.
 He never spoke to me again.
 He did not acknowledge me as his apprentice until his death.